← ZHE LI

 Click on a bar to see the specific findings for that principle.

-A Framework for Responsible AI Adoption
+An Integrated TOE-DOI Framework for AI Adoption

 1. Pre-Adoption

-Assessing Readiness
+Epistemic Readiness

 2. Adoption